Korea University: Traditions

-The Granite Tower is Korea University's only English-language newspaper and one of the oldest English college publications in South Korea, first issued in 1954.
-Initially a newspaper, it transitioned into a magazine format in 1993.
-Published eight times per academic year, the magazine covers current events and internal university affairs, having nurtured many prominent media professionals.

-Established on December 15, 1960, the Korea University Business School Journal is South Korea's first and longest-running business and economics publication.
-It provides the latest information and news related to Korea University Business School.
-The journal fosters communication within the business school community and promotes new management theories and techniques.

-Published since May 10, 1975, by the Korea University Graduate School of Education, Education News is a specialized academic journal focusing on pedagogy and education policy.
-It is unique as the only education journal published by a graduate school in South Korea.
-The journal offers research articles, teaching methods, policy updates, professors' columns, and news about the KU education community, strengthening connections within the field of education.

 Transportation

 Korea University is served by a university-operated shuttle on its Seoul campus, running on weekdays during academic semesters.
 The shuttle connects academic buildings, residence halls, and other campus facilities.
+The shuttle runs from 7am-4pm on a typical academic day.
 The campus is accessible via Seoul Subway Line 6 through Anam Station and Korea University Station.
 Airport Limousine Bus 6102 provides direct service to Incheon International Airport.
 Additional access is available through transit bus routes.

 Alma mater

 Korea University's school song is played daily at nine o'clock in the morning from the clock tower of the College of Liberal Arts building.
 The song was introduced in May 1955 to commemorate the university's 50th anniversary.
 The lyrics were written by Ji-Hoon Cho, a KU professor and member of the renowned poet group Cheongnokpa.
 Cho was also known for his poem Seungmu (Buddhist Dance), which emphasized liberty, justice, and truth, values that represent Korea University's spirit.
 The music was composed by Isang Yun.
 To mark the university's 100th anniversary, a melody "Symphony for Liberty, Justice and Truth", composed by Russian composer Alexey Larin for Korea University was incorporated into university celebrations.
 The composition took approximately two years to complete, including several months spent at Korea University.
 The symphony was premiered by the Korea University Orchestra, a student ensemble, at the Centennial Anniversary Concert held at the Seoul Arts Center on September 11, 2005.